 Ecomix has been applied internationally since 1998 but is very new to water treatment experts in the United States.
-We’ve compiled this list of FAQ’s to assist in applying Ecomix.
+We’ve compiled this list of Ecomix FAQ’s to assist in application.
 If you are experiencing a problem or would like to discuss a potential application feel free to contact ShedWater.
 Download a copy – Frequently Asked Questions

 How often do I regenerate an Ecomix system?